 Meet the marinara sauce recipe of my dreams!
 I’ve always been intimidated by marinara, maybe because I love it so much that I was afraid of messing it up.
 I finally faced my fears and tried making marinara every which way.
 This version is my favorite, no contest.

-This homemade marinara sauce offers rich and lively tomato flavor, and it could not be easier to make.
-You’ll need just five basic pantry ingredients: good canned tomatoes, onion, garlic, dried oregano and olive oil.
+This homemade marinara sauce offers rich and lively tomato flavor.
+You’ll need only five basic pantry ingredients to make this delicious marinara sauce: good canned tomatoes, onion, garlic, dried oregano and olive oil.
+That’s it!

-The best part?
+This marinara is exceptionally easy to make, too, so it’s perfect for busy weeknights.
 You don’t even have to chop the onion and garlic.
-Just crank open a can of tomatoes, halve an onion and peel some garlic.
+Yep, that’s right—just crank open a can of tomatoes, halve an onion and peel some garlic.
 You’re ready to go!

 This sauce offers lovely, authentic Italian flavor after a 45-minute simmer.
 I tried to take shortcuts to make it even faster, but no amount of tomato paste, spices, salt or sugar will make up for lost time.

 Bottom line: It’s impossible to achieve enchanting, long-simmered marinara flavor in under 45 minutes.
 So throw those ingredients in a pot, pour yourself a glass of wine and boil water for pasta.
 Dinner is almost ready.

 After trying many variations on marinara sauce, I adapted this recipe from Deb’s tomato sauce with onion and butter, which was originally sourced from Marcella Hazan’s 1992 cookbook, Essentials of Classic Italian Cooking.